euclidlib/euclidlib/README.md

-# Euclid Data Products
+# Unofficial Euclid Data Interface

-This is a Python package for reading data products from the Euclid mission.
+This is an unofficial Python package for reading data from the Euclid mission.
+It is maintained by volunteers on a best-effort basis.